Tiger Technologies Technical Support

 SSL Negotiation Failed: Certificate Error: Cert Chain not trusted.
 Try adding this certificate to your certificate database for SSL to succeed.

-This happens because older versions of Eudora do not include the correct "SSL root certificates" to encrypt your e-mail messages.
+This happens because Eudora has not been updated for a long time, and does not include modern "SSL root certificates" needed to encrypt your email messages.

-If you do not wish to upgrade, you can use the instructions below to add the necessary SSL certificate to your current version.
+You should be able to use the instructions below to add the necessary SSL certificate to Eudora.

 Click Tools, then Options from the menu bar.